 For the same reasons, a cadre organization must acquire its basic finances from dues paid by its members and from the strictly political activities of the organization (sales of literature, public meetings, etc.), and not from grants or funds from private or public agencies.
 The danger is not that these agencies will put direct pressure on or try to dilute any militant activities which the organization may want to engage in.
-The corruption is much more insidious, arising from the fact that external funding deprives the organization and the membership of the opportunity and the responsibility to develop and test their own commitment and their discipline, self-reliance, and accountability; care and development of one's body as well as of one's mind.
+The corruption is much more insidious, arising from the fact that external funding deprives the organization and the membership of the opportunity and the responsibility to develop and lest their own commitment and their own ideas.